Unbreakable (Janet Jackson album): Commercial performanceUnbreakable debuted at number one on the US Billboard 200 chart in the week ending October 8, 2015. The album sold 116,000 album-equivalent units in its first week, which included streaming and individual digital song sales. Of that sum, the album sold 109,000 in pure sales. This became Jackson's seventh number one album on that chart and also made her the third act to amass a number one album in each of the last four decades. The album also debuted at number one in the US Independent Albums Chart. In its second week, the album dropped to number eight on the chart, earning an additional 30,000 units, which represented a drop of 74 percent in album sales. Of that sum, 27,911 were in pure album sales. As of April 28, 2016, the album has sold 384,000 copies in the United States. In Canada the album also debuted at number one, with sales of 4,300 units. It became Jackson's second chart-topping album in Canada in the Soundscan era since All for You debuted atop the charts in 2001.

 In the United Kingdom, the album debuted at number eleven on the UK Albums Chart, which represents her highest debut in that country since 2001 when All for You debuted at number two.
 Her previous albums had missed the top 20 with Damita Jo peaking at number 32, and 20 Y.O. and Discipline both debuting at number 63.

 Track listing

-All tracks were written and produced by Janet Jackson, James Harris III, and Terry Lewis (the latter two being credited as Jimmy Jam and Terry Lewis for production roles).
+All tracks were written and produced by Janet Jackson, James Harris III, and Terry Lewis (the latter two being credited as Jimmy Jam and Terry Lewis for production roles), except where noted.